neondatabase/postgresql_anonymizer/docs/INSTALL.md

 ```

-**However** if privacy and anonymity are a concern to you, hosting your data on
+> **However** if privacy and anonymity are a concern to you, hosting your data on
-someone else's computer is probably not a clever idea.
-But then again, what do I
+> someone else's computer is probably not a clever idea....
-know...